apache/flink/docs/dev/table/sql.md

 - `WHERE rownum <= N`: The `rownum <= N` is required for Flink to recognize this query is a Top-N query.
 The N represents the N smallest or largest records will be retained.
 - `[AND conditions]`: It is free to add other conditions in the where clause, but the other conditions can only be combined with `rownum <= N` using `AND` conjunction.

-<span class="label label-danger">Attention in Streaming Mode</span> Flink SQL will sort the input data stream according to the order key, so if the top N records have been changed, the changed ones will be sent as retraction/update records to downstream.
-In addition, if the top N records need to be stored in external storage, the result table must have the same primary key with the Top-N query.
-By default, the primary key of Top-N query is the combination of partition columns + rownum column.
+<span class="label label-danger">Attention in Streaming Mode</span> The TopN query is <span class="label label-info">Result Updating</span>.
+Flink SQL will sort the input data stream according to the order key, so if the top N records have been changed, the changed ones will be sent as retraction/update records to downstream.
+It is recommended to use a storage which supports updating as the sink of Top-N query.
+In addition, if the top N records need to be stored in external storage, the result table should have the same unique key with the Top-N query.

+The unique keys of Top-N query is the combination of partition columns and rownum column.
+Top-N query can also derive the unique key of upstream.
+Take following job as an example, say `product_id` is the unique key of the `ShopSales`, then the unique keys of the Top-N query are [`category`, `rownum`] and [`product_id`].

 The following examples show how to specify SQL queries with Top-N on streaming tables.
 This is an example to get "the top five products per category that have the maximum sales in realtime" we mentioned above.